DiTo97/audioplayer/README.md

 # Musicnizer

-A Flutter application with a custom audio player to showcase, play, and filter iTunes' preview songs by artist.
+A Flutter application with a custom audio player to listen to iTunes' preview songs filtered by artist.
 It has to be intended as a template for future cross-platform apps implementing the MVVM architectural pattern.